 Chris “Topher” Maraffi Bio

 I have an MFA in Digital Arts & New Media and MSc in Computer Science from the University of California Santa Cruz.
-Working as a broadcast designer and animator in New York City throughout the 1990s, I designed shows and motion graphics for NBC, as well as titles and special FX for independent films, such as The First Wives Club and Woody Allen’s Everyone Says I Love You.
+Working as a broadcast designer and animator in New York City throughout the 1990s, I designed shows and motion graphics for NBC, as well as titles and visual effects for independent films, such as The First Wives Club and Woody Allen’s Everyone Says I Love You.
 I started teaching animation at NYU and School of Visual Arts in 1995, and became a certified trainer in New York and San Francisco, authoring three technical books that were on Disney’s recommended reading list.

 Before teaching at FAU, I developed the Media Arts concentration at University of South Carolina Beaufort, and I was the Course Director of the technical animation courses at Full Sail University in Orlando.
 I’ve also taught classes-workshops at SIGGRAPH, MODS App-titude summer program, UCSC COSMOS summer program, Academy of Art, NYU CADA, School of Visual Arts, NYIT, and The New School/Parsons.
 Please see the News section for my latest activity.

 My wife and I teach social dances such as Carolina Shag, Lindy Hop, and Argentine Tango, and have some instructional videos that can be found on Youtube.
 Here we are dancing in a Carolina Shag competition in 2017: